Summersuxing/weibocrawler/README.md

-This is script that continusously send Sina Weibo API requests and store the return json string.
+This script continusously send Sina Weibo API requests and store the return json string.

 To be able to use this script you will need: